Force and geometric signatures of the creep-to-failure transition in a granular pile

-Surprisingly, we find that the unoccupied volume contains signatures of avalanching events (see Figs. \ref{fig:voids}(b) and supplemental Fig. 6(b)).
+Figure \ref{fig:voids}(a) highlights the two-dimensional voids in a granular pile.
+Surprisingly, we find that the unoccupied volume contains signatures of avalanching events (see Figs. \ref{fig:voids}(b) and Supplemental Material \cite{suppl_material} Fig. 4(a)).
 We observe that grain displacement events coincide with shifts in the unoccupied volume.
+In the avalanche data we observe a tendency towards lower unoccupied volume, which can be explained microscopically: during rearrangements, grains tend to move to fill larger voids which ultimately reduces the total unoccupied volume.
+The gradual decrease of the unoccupied volume implies that the pile is becoming more stable, which is consistent with Fig. \ref{fig:difference}(c).
 To further test this observation, we analyze the void space as a function of time in a pile formation process where large grain rearrangements occur at the beginning (due to the deposition of grains) and negligible grain motion is observed at later times (absence of external disturbances).
-This test shows: (i) a clear decrease in unoccupied volume due to the deposition of grains and (ii) unchanging unoccupied volume when there is negligible grain movement at later times (see supplemental Fig. 6(c)).
-In the avalanche data we observe a tendency towards lower unoccupied volume, which can be explained microscopically: during rearrangements, grains tend to move to fill larger voids which ultimately reduces the total unoccupied volume.
-The gradual decrease of the unoccupied volume implies that the pile is becoming more stable, which is consistent with Fig. \ref{fig:difference}(b).
-Importantly, we find that the unoccupied volume could distinguish between creep and failure events, where the overall distribution of the void sizes is smaller in the creep data (see Fig. \ref{fig:voids}(c)).
+The unoccupied volume decreases immediately following grain deposition, stabilizing as the granular pile relaxes.